Robinlovelace/Creating-maps-in-R/intro-spatial.md

 Torfs and Brauer (2012).
 A (very) short Introduction to R. The Comprehensive R Archive Network.

 Wickham, H. (2009). ggplot2: elegant graphics for data analysis.
 Springer.

+Wilkinson, L. (2005).
+The grammar of graphics.
+Springer.